Equity Stripping for Asset Protection

 A bank loan at market rates passes both tests easily.
 The debtor received cash in exchange for the security interest, and a lending relationship established before any legal threat carries no inference of fraud.

-The safest approach is to establish equity stripping arrangements well before any claim arises.
-Use legitimate third-party lenders, arm’s-length terms, and documented loan proceeds that the borrower actually receives and uses.
+The safest approach is to establish equity stripping arrangements well before any claim arises, using legitimate third-party lenders, arm’s-length terms, and documented loan proceeds that the borrower actually receives and uses.

 Does Equity Stripping Work in Bankruptcy?

 Under § 544 of the Bankruptcy Code, a trustee can avoid any lien that would be avoidable by a hypothetical judicial lien creditor.
 Under § 548, a trustee can avoid transfers made to hinder creditors within two years before the bankruptcy filing.
-State fraudulent transfer law may provide a longer lookback period.
+State fraudulent transfer law, which may provide a longer lookback period, can extend the trustee’s reach further.

 Bank liens established in the ordinary course of business are generally safe from avoidance.
 A commercial lender that extended credit based on standard underwriting, recorded its security interest, and disbursed actual funds created a lien that a trustee cannot easily challenge.

-The practical implication: equity stripping deters state-court judgment creditors effectively, but a debtor who expects a bankruptcy filing should not rely on friendly liens as the primary protection strategy.
+The practical takeaway: equity stripping deters state-court judgment creditors effectively, but a debtor who expects a bankruptcy filing should not rely on friendly liens as the primary protection strategy.
+Bank liens in the ordinary course of business survive bankruptcy scrutiny; insider arrangements usually do not.

 Combining Equity Stripping with Other Strategies

-Equity stripping is strongest as one layer in a broader protection plan.
-It reduces the exposed value of specific assets, but it does not eliminate the creditor’s ability to reach the property itself—only the equity.
+Equity stripping reduces the exposed value of specific assets, but it does not eliminate the creditor’s ability to reach the property itself—only the equity.
 A court can still order a sale; the question is whether the proceeds justify the effort.
+Layering equity stripping with other structures makes the property a poor collection target from multiple directions.

 An LLC isolates liability at the entity level.
 If a tenant is injured on a rental property held by an LLC, the claim is against the LLC, not the owner personally.
 Equity stripping within the LLC reduces the property’s exposed value further.
-The LLC handles liability containment.
-The lien handles equity exposure.
-Together, they make the property a poor collection target from both directions.
+The LLC handles liability containment; the lien handles equity exposure.

 An offshore trust protects the cash extracted through equity stripping.
 The property remains in U.S. jurisdiction, subject to U.S. court orders, but the loan proceeds held offshore are not.
 The real estate itself may still be vulnerable to a forced sale, but if the mortgage consumes most of the equity, the sale produces little recovery for the creditor while the trust protects the liquid wealth.

 Exempt assets convert borrowed proceeds into creditor-proof positions.
-Paying down a homestead mortgage, funding retirement accounts, or purchasing annuities or life insurance with equity-stripping loan proceeds moves cash from an exposed position to a protected one.
+Paying down a homestead mortgage, funding retirement accounts, or purchasing annuities with equity-stripping loan proceeds moves cash from an exposed position to a protected one.

 Alper Law has structured offshore and domestic asset protection plans since 1991.
 Schedule a consultation or call (407) 444-0404.